-Our Independent Living/Deaf Services Coordinator works one-on-one with consumers providing assistance in a variety of ways including:
+Our Independent Living/Deaf Services Coordinator works one-on-one with consumers who are Deaf, Hard of Hearing and Deaf-Blind, providing assistance in a variety of ways including:

 Peer Counseling & Advocacy